NinVoido/spotify-vpn/doc/man-sections/examples.rst

 EXAMPLES
 ========

-Prior to running these examples, you should have OpenVPN installed on two machines with network connectivity between them.
-If you have not yet installed OpenVPN, consult the INSTALL file included in the OpenVPN distribution.
+Prior to running these examples, you should have spotify installed on two machines with network connectivity between them.
+If you have not yet installed spotify, consult the INSTALL file included in the spotify distribution.